KellyVimbaiMuraicho/100-Days-of-Python/README.md

 **errordatatype.py asks for a user's name, calculates the number of letters in that name, and then prints the result**

 **mathematics.py shows how to combine datatypes using f string**

+**calculator.py is a tip calculator that asks for the total bill, a tip percentage, and the number of people, then calculates and displays the final bill amount including the tip.**